Planck 2013 results. VI. High Frequency Instrument data processing

 For the single-mode HFI channels, the scanning beam is well-described by a two-dimensional elliptical Gaussian with small perturbations at a level of a few percent of the peak \citep{huffenberger2010}.
-We measure the beams on observations of Mars, and model them with B-Spline fits to the timeline supplemented with a smoothing criterion as discussed in \citet{planck2013-p03c}.
+We measure the beams on observations of Mars, and model them with B-spline fits to the timeline supplemented with a smoothing criterion as discussed in \citet{planck2013-p03c}.

 We measure the beam on a square patch $40\arcm$ on a side.
-This main beam pattern must be augmented by several effects that are visible within roughly one degree of the beam centre due to variations of the mirror surface.
+This main beam pattern must be augmented by several effects that are visible within roughly 1\deg\ of the beam centre due to variations of the mirror surface.
 At all frequencies we see evidence of un-modelled effectively random dimpling, well-fit by a sum of \citet{ruze1966} models.
-At 353\,GHz and higher we see evidence of the hexagonal backing structure of the mirrors, included directly in the B-Spline fits.
+At 353\,GHz and higher we see evidence of the hexagonal backing structure of the mirrors, included directly in the B-spline fits.
 The scanning beam patterns for each detector are shown in Fig.~\ref{fig:scanningbeam_focalplane}.